containers-kubernetes-education/installation/README.md

 ```

 ### Golang (Optional)
-The demo i will be using will be written in golang, and if you wish to edit or work with the demo after the session you will need to install go, and setup your go path.
+The demo I will be using will be written in Golang, and if you wish to edit or work with the demo after the session you will need to install go, and setup your go path.
 You can find the go binaries here: https://go.dev/dl/

 I will be providing compiled binaries in the demo repositories so you can still run the demo with golang installed, but you wont be able to rebuild them without.